dilanx/support.dilanxd.com/docs/paper/contribute/index.md

 ### Ideas

-You can check out the [roadmap](https://github.com/dilanx/paper.nu/blob/main/README.md#roadmap) for ideas or come up with some on your own!
+You can check out the [ideas list](./ideas.md) for ideas or come up with some on your own!
 If you want to chat with me about it, feel free to send a message to [support@dilanxd.com](mailto:support@dilanxd.com) and I'd be happy to help you out.

 ### Avoid existing features